Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: The groupoid of germs

 \section{The groupoid of germs}

-We are now going to adapt the notions of \cite[Section 3]{Ren} to the (special) case of groups, rather than inverse semigroups, to fit the framework of the topological full group and its subgroups, rather than the \emph{pseudogroup} studied in \cite{Ren}.
-Our goal is to reconstruct the groupoid as a so-called \emph{groupoid of germs}, which is a quotient of a transformation groupoid.
+We are now going to adapt the notions of~\cite[Section~3]{Ren2} to the (special) case of groups, rather than inverse semigroups, to fit the framework of the topological full group and its subgroups, rather than the \emph{pseudogroup} studied in~\cite{Ren2}.
+Our goal is to reconstruct an ample groupoid $\mathcal{G}$ from subgroups of the topological full group $\llbracket \mathcal{G} \rrbracket$ as a so-called \emph{groupoid of germs}---which is a quotient of a transformation groupoid.

+\begin{remark} In the following three sections we will be working with subgroups of $\homeo(X)$, where~$X$ is a topological space.
+Thus we are essentially studying faithful actions by discrete groups on $X$.
+In the end we will have $X = \mathcal{G}^{(0)}$ for some ample groupoid~$\mathcal{G}$, and we will be looking at subgroups of $\llbracket \mathcal{G} \rrbracket$.
+Yet it will be convenient to state most results for general subgroups $\Gamma \leq \homeo(X)$ without reference to groupoids.
+Also, beware that the term \emph{faithful} will be used differently in Section~\ref{sec:spatrel} (c.f.\ Definition~\ref{def:faithful}). \end{remark}

-Recall that two homeomorphisms $\gamma, \tau \colon X \to X$ have the same \emph{germ} at a point $x \in X$ if there is a neighbourhood $U$ of $x$ such that ${\gamma}_{|U} = {\tau}_{|U}$.
+Recall that two homeomorphisms $\gamma, \tau \colon X \to X$ have the same \emph{germ} at a point $x \in X$ if there is a neighbourhood $U$ of $x$ such that $\smash{{\gamma}_{|U} = {\tau}_{|U}}$.

 \begin{definition} Let $X$ be a locally compact Hausdorff space and let $\Gamma \leq \homeo(X)$.
 The \emph{groupoid of germs} of $(\Gamma,X)$ is

 where $(\gamma, x) \sim (\tau, y)$ iff $x=y$ and $\gamma, \tau$ have the same germ at $x$. \end{definition}